 How Do I Know I am Safe to Drive After Using Marijuana?

 People who drink alcohol understand that allowing a lengthy period of time to pass after consumption and before driving can reduce the risk of driving under the influence.
 There are web sites and charts on line which suggest appropriate wait times after consuming a given number of alcoholic drinks.
 The same holds true with marijuana usage, to an extent.
-However, how long should you wait before driving after having consumed marihuana?
+However, how long should you wait before driving after having consumed marijuana?
 Expert toxicologists are currently having a difficult time answering this question which is a real problem for Canadian drivers.
-The safe answer is probably to wait at least 24 hours after consuming marihuana before driving a motor vehicle.
-Unfortunately, a 24 hour waiting period may be unrealistic for daily recreational or medicinal marihuana users and many of them may wind up getting charged with being over the threshold levels of THC consumption or charged with impaired operation by a drug.
+The safe answer is probably to wait at least 24 hours after consuming marijuana before driving a motor vehicle.
+Unfortunately, a 24 hour waiting period may be unrealistic for daily recreational or medicinal marijuana users and many of them may wind up getting charged with being over the threshold levels of THC consumption or charged with impaired operation by a drug.
 The appropriate time period to wait remains unknown and needs to be carefully studied.